def-mycroft/gapminder_data/README.md

 Exploring some gapminder data.
-[Here](https://www.gapminder.org/data/) is where I'm getting this data.
+The data is located [here](https://www.gapminder.org/data/).